Who is the Church of England for ?

 Who pays for the Church?

 Because we are the established church, many people assume that we are supported financially by the state, paid for by taxes, like a sort of spiritual version of the NHS.
 This is not the case.
 The upkeep of the church buildings and the cost of its ministry - clergy salaries, training, pensions etc. - is paid for from donations given by church members.
 We need to raise about £1300 per week to keep St Peter and St Paul going.
 There are more details about where the money goes, and how we raise it in our annual reports.
+You can find links to these in the left hand sidebar of the home page.

 It's not just money which churches need, however.
 Without committed congregations - people prepared to give their time and talents to sing in the choir or run the Sunday school, serve on the church council, welcome people at services, produce the church magazine, ring the bells... and many other tasks, the church cannot thrive as a living focus for its community.